DASH-Lab/Grok-Imagine-Videos/README.md

 ## 1. What This Repository Does

 This project generates videos using **Grok Imagine** based on automatically created text prompts.
+Free rate limits of Grok Imagine now could be around 50~60 request per day.

 ### **Where do the text prompts come from?**